- Who We Serve

 One common objective of quantitative research is to determine the specific relationships between one set of things, (e.g., journey stages or touchpoints) and another set of things (e.g., barriers to engagement or increased loyalty) across your target audiences.
 Correlations like these help you understand exactly what dials to turn across the customer journey to improve the experience, and drive the business results most relevant to you.
 For example, one technology company discovered that improving the “onboarding” stage of a SaaS-based service journey radically boosted overall satisfaction.

-Improve customer journeys (and experience) by talking to your customers.
+Improve customer journeys (and CX) by talking to your customers.

-Without a true outside-in view on what customers think is and isn’t important, and what does and doesn't work, your maps will lack an accurate view of the customer.
+Without a true outside-in view on what customers think is and isn’t important, and what does and doesn't work, your journey mapping can't generate an accurate view of the customer.
 Leveraging only inside-out perspectives can cause you to make decisions based on incomplete, missing or flawed information.

 As customer experience professionals align internal and external perspectives of customer journey maps and buyer personas, they better understand both stated and unstated customer needs and motivations - expanding their knowledge through a proactive, research- and analytics-based approach to understanding their customers.